 The pulp of your tooth, which is the innermost layer, contains the tissues, nerves and blood vessels that make sure your tooth stays healthy.
-If that pulp becomes infected due to tooth decay or dental damage, our dentists may be able to preserve the structure of the tooth by removing the infection through root canal therapy in Sacramento, California.
-If one of your teeth has been causing you discomfort, call Sierra Oaks Dental at (916) 846-9828 to schedule your appointment with Dr. Peter Kim, Dr. Shah Khodai or Dr. Navid Torabian.
+If that pulp becomes infected due to tooth decay or dental damage, our dentist may be able to preserve the structure of the tooth by removing the infection through root canal therapy in Sacramento, California.
+If one of your teeth has been causing you discomfort, call Sierra Oaks Dental at (916) 481-2000 to schedule your appointment with Dr. Peter Kim.

 What Is a Root Canal?

 A root canal treatment is performed to save an infected tooth or one with extensive decay.
 The procedure removes the nerve and pulp from inside the tooth, then cleans and seals the opening it made.
 If a root canal is diagnosed and goes untreated, then the infection in the tooth will worsen, leading to more complications.
 In terms of restorative care, a root canal is option number three after a patient has been diagnosed for treatment of a filling and crown.

 The term “root canal” comes from the cleaning of the pulp canal, or chamber, in the center of the tooth.
 The pulp and nerve in the tooth are removed because of their infected state.
 The pulp is critical to the growth of our teeth when we are young, but as we age, and our teeth reach their most mature size, the pulp is no longer as critical to the lifespan of the tooth.